p0dalirius/LDAPmonitor/README.md

  - Check if your privilege escalation worked (with ntlmrelay's `--escalate-user` option)
    ![](./.github/)

- - Detect when users are logging in to know when to start a network poisoning.
+ - Detect when users are login in to know when to start a network poisoning.
    ![](./.github/user_login.png)

 ## Cross platform !